peterschen/blog/site/content/posts/20240129_call-cloud-workflow-from-cloud-scheduler-with-terraform/index.md

 }
 ```

 If you want to pass data to the workflow, these can be included in the `argument` attribute.

+> **Note:** The JSON needs to be escaped and enclosed with quotes as otherwise the call will fail with an `INVALID_ARGUMENT` exception.

 The `callLogLevel` attribute can be omitted or take [one of these values](https://cloud.google.com/workflows/docs/reference/rest/v1/projects.locations.workflows#callloglevel):